verarobsonart/verarobsonart.github.io/about.md

 layout: default
 ---

-<h3> Artist's Statement </h3>
+<h3> Artist's Statement</h3>

-<p>Vera's motivation is to convey the beauty and drama of everyday Australian life through her art.
-She strives for excellence in her work, continuously learning and improving both her technical skills and the understanding of Australian art and its place within the international art scene.</p>
+<p>I am not an artist, but I like art and I like to draw and paint.</p>

-<p>Sketching has been a lifelong passion for Vera, and in 2022 she decided to take her art practice to the next level by enrolling in formal art classes.
-She started with oil painting and life drawing at Waverley Woollahra Art School and the National Art School.
-Her hard work and dedication were soon recognized when she received a 2022 student grant from the William Fletcher Foundation after only a year of formal tuition, solidifying her status as a promising emerging artist.</p>
+<p>I've taken some art classes in the recent years, with Kevin McKay and Noel Thurgate (at Waverley Woollahra Art School and at the National Art School in Sydney), and in 2022 I received a student grant from the William Fletcher Foundation.</p>

 <h3>How to engage</h3>